 Both men would, in time, become excellent heavy equipment operators.
 And, as business grew and they were able to purchase better earth-moving equipment, the landscape of Green Crest would begin to change.
 Skid loaders and bulldozers would allow them to obtain more water by digging bigger lakes, shape the course with mounds, and make new teeing grounds.
 Bunkering has been constantly added, and eventually a better irrigation system was secured to allow for better playing conditions.

-As we celebrate 45 years of success in 2017, it is fun to look back at their amazing journey.
+As we celebrate 47 years of success in 2019, it is fun to look back at their amazing journey.
 As a third generation operator, it is my aspiration to carry on their legacy, and leave my own impression on this property for my children to enjoy as well as the many public golfers who enjoy the course each year.
+Thank you for choosing our golf course to spend your time, we sincerely appreciate your continued support.